 - the demand for the job.

-The starting salary for derrickhands is normally in the range of £28,000 to £30,000 per year.
-(In addition, employers provide accommodation and food, as well as warm and waterproof clothing.)
+The salary for derrickhands is normally in the range of £28,000 to £30,000 per year.
+(In addition, employers provide accommodation and food, as well as work clothing.)
 With experience, this can rise up to £45,000 or more.

-- You would work on a rig or platform outdoors in conditions that can be very cold, wet, windy, noisy and dangerous.
+- You would work on a rig or platform outdoors.
+Conditions can be very cold, wet, windy, noisy and dangerous.

 - There are risks of injury from accidents, especially when working at heights, as you would be much of the time.